databox/databox-go/README.md

 # Databox
-This package is designed to consume the Databox Push API functionality via a Java client.
+This package is designed to consume the Databox Push API functionality.

 ## Installation